Flight-Free-UK/flight_free_uk_website/source/posts/going-with-children-by-train.html.markdown

 ---
-published: false
+published: true
-title: Going with children by train
+title: How to travel with kids
 category: travel
 date: 2020-02-11T12:31:47.906Z
-cover_image: /images/uploads/kids-on-train.jpg
+cover_image: /images/uploads/child_train_canva.jpg
 summary: Long train journeys with children don't have to be a challenge, says Susanne Treadwell, who shares her experiences of travelling by train with a family.